Does Tummy Tuck Leave Scars?

 Mini Tummy Tuck

-This type of tummy tuck only requires a lower waistline incision and just removes excess skin from the lower abdomen.
-Mini tummy tucks are rare.
+This type of tummy tuck only requires a lower waistline incision and just removes extra skin from the lower abdomen.
+A mini tummy tuck is rare.

 Extended Tummy Tuck

-Extended tummy tucks remove skin from the front of the trunk and around to the sides of the trunk and flanks.
+Extended tummy tuck remove skin from the front of the trunk and around to the sides of the trunk and flanks.
 The lower waistline incision is, therefore, longer horizontally.

 Fleur-de-Lis Tummy Tuck